 2.1 Product materials and key parameters

-The material of a certain type of wind power gear ring is 42CrMo4 steel, with a modulus of 17, a number of teeth of 96, a helix angle of 8°, an induction hardening layer depth of 3.2 ~ 4.2mm, and a single tooth induction hardening.
+The material used for a specific type of wind power gear ring is 42CrMo4 steel with a modulus of 17, 96 teeth, a helix angle of 8°, and an induction hardening layer depth ranging from 3.2mm to 4.2mm, with a single tooth induction hardening.

-After the induction hardening dissection, the quenching layer depth of the pitch circle is 3.4mm and the surface hardness is 56hrc.
+After the induction hardening process, the quenching layer depth at the pitch circle was found to be 3.4mm, with a surface hardness of 56 HRC.

-See Table 1 for process parameters of induction hardening.
+Please refer to Table 1 for the process parameters of the induction hardening process.

 Table 1 induction hardening parameters

-Because the hardened layer is deep, cracks are easy to occur after induction hardening (see the arrow in Fig. 1), and the cracks are distributed at the tooth top.
+Due to the depth of the hardened layer, cracks are prone to occur after induction hardening (as indicated by the arrow in Fig. 1), and they tend to be located at the top of the teeth.

 Fig. 1 crack morphology of induction hardening tooth top

 (1) Verify the Accuracy of the Quenching Machine Tool